How To Open and Manage Action Center in Windows 10

 - Click the Windows Start button and select Settings.

 - Select System and then Notification & actions.

 - Select the ‘Edit your quick actions’ text link to choose what displays at the bottom of the action center.

 - Scroll down to ‘Get notifications from these senders’ and select which notifications you actually want to use and what you don’t.

 - Slide the toggle on the right of each one to enable or disable.

 You can refine these notifications as you use your device.
 You may find some apps you use often send too many notifications and wish to turn it off.
 All of the toggles are dynamic so you can experiment as you see fit.

 You can also rearrange the notifications icons within action center by dragging them.

 When you begin getting notifications, you can either act on them right away or keep them until you have time.
-When a notification arrives, you will get a system alert in the bottom right of the desktop and the empty speech bubble will become white with a small number inside.
+When a notification arrives, you will get a system alert in the bottom right of the desktop and the empty speech bubble will become black with a small number inside.
 This number tells you how many notifications you have.